InfoDeskMe/Infopanel/README.md

 ```sh
 installation_windows.bat
 ```

+Please note if you started an installation via the script and it failed you would not have an opportunity to install the app again.
+Anyway, you can also try all steps from the both shell scripts and just install the app manuelly.
+Otherwise, please redownload the app and try again.

 ## After installation
 - Go to your YOUR-SITE.COM or LOCALHOST:80 and if the installation has been successfully fineshed you will see the infopanel.